 Of course this list is not exhaustive and it is on the last point that we would like to draw your attention.
 Indeed, drawing up the list of functionalities is not always easy because it is necessary to have a transversal strategic vision in order to fulfill all the expectations of the project.

-The functionalities, often referred to as “use case“, fall under the notions of design and VUX (Voice User Interface).
+The functionalities, often referred to as “use case“, fall under the notions of design and VUX (Voice User Experience).
 The aim is to combine ease of use, satisfactory results in relation to the expected benefits and continuity of the Human-Computer interaction (using voice from start to finish, without having to vary the types of interactions).

 Once the specifications have been drawn up and the project management methodology structured, development can take place, preceding the test phase before complete voice technology integration.